 Maybe in time, if I immerse myself in this culture with all my spirit, I will see the emptiness of the conceptualised separation of myself and another.
 Maybe even to see this life like the great saint Shantideva;

-"When I act for others,
+"When I act

 No amazement or conceit arises,